Bureau des services financiers (Quebec): History

 2002 - Establishment of an information and referral center as well as an inspection and investigation service.
 Finalization of the procedure for handling complaints in the office.
 Most disclosure articles come into force.
 Workgroup start-up, including accessibility to professional liability insurance, damage insurance examinations and the new life and health insurance qualification program (LLPQ) set up by Canadian counterparts.

-2003 - Entry into force of regulations, disclosures, distribution guides.
+2003 - Entry into force of regulations, disclosures, and distribution guides.
 Regulation no. 1 of the BSF modifies the minimum training requirements for the disciplines of group insurance, damage insurance and claims adjudication.

 2004 - As part of the Autorité des marchés financiers (Québec) (AMF) as of February 1, 2004, the BSF ended its operations after five years.
 The BSF thus transferred to the AMF, in particular, 72 statutory powers under the Act, 14 regulations and 17 directives and moratoria adopted; a survey inspection service; a supervision of distribution without a representative; an information center, and a complaint and dispute resolution mechanism; an operational structure for the management of career access (minimum training, examinations, internship); an operational structure for managing the issuance and renewal of representative and registration certificates for firms, independent companies and independent representatives; a computer system for all multidisciplinary administrative operations of training, pre-certification, certification and registration; and an up-to-date register of more than 39,000 representatives and 6660 registered companies.